luhuhis/correlators_flow/README.md

 ## Instructions

 The following instructions can be copied into a bash 5.0 shell.

-## 1. Setup
+For convenience, all commands in this document are consolidated in `do_everything_thesis.sh`

-### Unzip or clone analysis scripts
+## Unzip or clone analysis scripts

-This will create a new folder "correlators_flow" in the current directory.
+This will create a new folder "correlators_flow" in the current directory:

 ``` shell
 tar -xzf correlators_flow.tar.gz